FlowFuse/flowfuse/docs/cloud/README.md

 Other 3rd party nodes _may_ attempt to access the filesystem with unpredictable results.

 Persistent file storage has a quota limit set at `100MB` per project.
-A single file, written or read in 1 operation is limited to `10MB` in size.

-These values were determined to be the most suitable default that more than satisfies the majority of requirements while being considerate of performance and cost.
+A single write operation is limited to `10MB` in size.

 ## Node-RED context

-Context data within a Node-RED project is not persistent however FlowForge adds persistent context capability.
+Context data within a Node-RED project is not persistent by default however FlowForge Premium adds persistent context capability.

 Persistent context has a quota limit set at `1MB` per project.
-This value was determined to be the most suitable default that more than satisfies the majority of requirements while being considerate of performance and cost.

 ## Network Connections